rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

     Where does it fail?
 Listen to audio.

   TODO:
-  - Transducer only later, first only CTC (based on aux4812f) (check overfitting in Transducer)
+  - Transducer only later, first only CTC (based on aux4812f) (check overfitting in Transducer) -> see `transdN` experiments
-  - Variational weight noise
+  - Variational weight noise -> see `vn0F` experiments
-  - Weight dropout
+  - Weight dropout -> see `wdrop0F` experiments
   - Gradient noise
   - Check param init
-  - Check LR schedules, one-cycle, cosine, etc
+  - Check LR schedules, one-cycle, cosine, etc -> `oclr` and others
   - Chunking in some way, either using fixed alignment + framewise CE, or direct somehow.
   - Label smoothing variant for RNN-T
   - More on time-warping, speed/tempo perturbation
   - "Sequence noise injected training for end-to-end speech recognition"
-  - Switchout on label context
+  - Switchout on label context -> `decswitchout0F` experiments

 - Understand cause(s) of non-determinism.
   - https://github.com/rwth-i6/returnn/issues/1210